Latest update: April 12, 2020

 Cleaning Scuba Diving Gear Rental vs. Coronavirus

-Whether we think this is over-reacting or not, this is the world we live in.
-This is the context in which you operate your dive resort, charter, liveaboard, and local dive shop.
+MEC announced this decision on March 7, 2002.
+Whether we think this is over-reacting or not, it is the world we live in.
+This is part of the context in which you operate your dive resort, charter, liveaboard, and local dive shop.

-If the lawyers at the largest retailer of outdoor gear in Canada deem it appropriate to stop renting equipment, starting last March 7, how will you justify continuing to do so?
+If the lawyers at the largest retailer of outdoor gear in Canada deem it appropriate to stop renting equipment, starting as early as last March 7, how will you justify continuing to do so?

 One cynical way of looking at it is as an opportunity to sell more scuba gear!
 Perhaps you should evaluate the possibility of stopping dive gear rental as well.
 For a starter, I believe that wetsuits should never be rented.
 They should be treated the same way we do with bathing suits.

 Otherwise, for dive gear you are continuing to rent out, Divers Alert Network (DAN) states that “cleaning and disinfecting equipment meant for personal use (such as second-stage regulators, masks, snorkels, and BCD oral inflators) is very important.”

 Therefore, at the very least, you need to ensure you have a well-documented and rigorous process to clean and disinfect rental gear, between clients.

 You may consult the US EPA (Environmental Protection Agency) list of decontamination solutions for dive gear in Attachment 1 (page 220) of its Dive Safety Manual.
 It’s complicated!
 Therefore, to help you out, at the bottom of this post, you’ll find an excellent video tutorial from Tec Clark at Nova Southeastern University in Florida.